huiscliu/sxamg/README.md

 SXAMG is an Algebraic Multigrid Solver Library written by C. The initial code was from FASP (http://fasp.sourceforge.net/), a linear solver package that implemented Krylov solvers, preconditioners and AMG solvers.
-The SXAMG was extraced from FASP to serve as a standalone AMG solver.
+The SXAMG was extracted from FASP to serve as a standalone AMG solver.

 # How-to
 ## Configuration